 The aim of this roundtable, an initiative of the working group “AG Digitale Rekonstruktion”, is to discuss these issues from different disciplinary perspectives.
 Presenters are invited to address the following questions: How shall we deal with uncertainties in digital 3D reconstructions of cultural heritage architecture, cultural artefacts, individuals, and fossils?
 How can hypotheses be visualized in presentations for experts and the general public?
 What is the state of the art, and which factors influence the visualization of hypotheses?
 What can be the methods/designs/visions for the future?

-The deadline for submitting abstracts is June 30, 2019.
+The deadline for submitting abstracts is July 10, 2019 (DEADLINE EXTENSION).